AuspiciousIsHere/DNS-Changer/README.md

 on Linux on the other hand you dont need to do much. just run the program as sudo and be connected to an internet.

 dependencies:

   python3

-  customtkinter
+  sudo pip install customtkinter

-  pywin32-ctypes
+  sudo pip install pywin32-ctypes

-  dnspython
+  sudo pip install dnspython
-  tk

-you can install the dependencies by using pip!
+  sudo apt-get install python3-tk